PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 * Very fast and lightweight
 * Works on most desktop and mobile browsers
 * Very low data consumption
+* Can Perform Both Shield and Transparent Transactions
 * Can Cold Stake
 * Can be used as a Masternode controller
 * Non-Custodial

 **Cons:**
-* Does not support Shielded Transactions
-  * however, it is currently being developed

 * Can not operate as a Masternode server

 ## Hardware Wallets